js2264/momics/docs/source/quickstart.rst

 Command line interface (CLI)
 ----------------------------

-See:

-- The `CLI Reference <http://js2264.github.io/momics/en/latest/cli.html>`_ for more information.
+See the :ref:`CLI` reference for more information.

-The :py:mod:`momics` package includes command line tools for creating, querying and manipulating `.momics` files.
+The :py:mod:`momics` package includes command-line tools for creating, querying and manipulating `.momics` files.

 ::